grame-cncm/faust/tools/benchmark/README.md

 - `-single to only execute the one test (scalar by default)`
 - `-run <num> to execute each test <num> times`
 - `-bs <frames> to set the buffer-size in frames`
-- `-opt <level>' to pass an optimisation level to LLVM, between 0 and 4 (-1 means "maximal level" if range changes in the future)`
+- `-opt <level>' to pass an optimisation level to LLVM, between 0 and 4 (-1 means 'maximal level' if range changes in the future)`

 Using `-single` and additional Faust options (like `-vec -vs 8...`) allows to run a single test with specific options.